 Skin complications are often one of the first signs that a person has diabetes.
 Diabetes-related skin conditions include acanthosis nigricans, diabetic dermopathy, and diabetic blisters, among others.
 Fortunately, most skin conditions can be prevented or treated if caught early.

 Eye complications such as glaucoma, cataracts, macular edema, and diabetic retinopathy can be found in people with diabetes.
-People with diabetes are at a higher risk of blindness than people without diabetes.
-However, with regular evaluation, most eye diseases caused by diabetes can be treated in the early stages and vision loss can be prevented.
+In addition, people with diabetes are at a higher risk of blindness than people without diabetes.
+However, with regular evaluation, most eye diseases caused by diabetes can be treated in the early stages, and vision loss can be prevented.
 For more information on eye complications from diabetes, click here.

 DKA (ketoacidosis) is a serious condition that can lead to diabetic coma or even death.
 DKA, or ketoacidosis, is caused by high levels of ketones that can poison the body.
 DKA can happen to anyone with diabetes but is most often seen in people with type 1 diabetes.

 Kidney disease s caused by diabetes when high levels of blood sugar make the kidneys filter too much blood.
-All this extra work is hard on the filters and after many years, they can start to leak.
+All this extra work is hard on the filters, and after many years, they can start to leak.
 When leakage occurs, useful proteins become lost in the urine.
-When diagnosed early, there are several treatment options that may keep kidney disease from worsening.
-At the point of kidney failure, a person will either require a kidney transplant or dialysis.
+When diagnosed early, several treatment options may keep kidney disease from worsening.
+However, a person will either require a kidney transplant or dialysis at the point of kidney failure.

 High Blood Pressure is prevalent in two-thirds of people with diabetes in America.
 High blood pressure causes the heart to work harder than necessary, increasing the risk of stroke, heart disease, and other complications.
 High blood pressure will not go away without treatment.
 Treatment can include lifestyle and dietary changes, or sometimes medication.